Giovan Giacomo Paleari Fratino

-Giovan Giacomo Paleari Fratino (1520–1586), known as El Fratin or Il Fratino ("The Little Friar"), was a military engineer who served the Spanish Emperor Charles V, and then his son Philip II of Spain.
+Giovan Giacomo Paleari Fratino (1520–1586), known as El Fratin or Il Fratino ("The Little Friar"), was a military engineer who served the Holy Roman Emperor and King of Spain Emperor Charles V, and then his son Philip II of Spain.

 He is known for having designed the first Martello tower as well as many other fortifications.

 Family

 Giovan Giacomo Paleari Fratino came from the Paleari Fratino family of Morcote, a Lombard town near to Lugano which had long been contested between the rulers of Milan and Como.
 It became part of the Swiss Confederacy in 1517.

 A military engineer by occupation, his brothers Bernardino and Giorgio followed the same trade, as did Giorgio's son Francesco and grandson Pietro.

 Giacomo and the other members of his family designed and built fortifications throughout Spanish territory, which at that time also included Portugal, parts of Italy and Presidios in North Africa.

 Martello tower

 During the Italian War of 1551–1559, Giovan Fratino initially served in the French army.
 After being captured by the Spanish in 1558, he joined the army of Philip II.
 Giovan and his brother Giorgio were assigned to the Governor of Milan, tasked with strengthening the old Sforza Castle.

 In 1563 his services were lent to the Genoese, allies of Spain, to help with the defenses of Corsica.

 Fratino arrived in Corsica on 29 January 1563, accompanied by Colonel Giorgio Doria.
 He spent the rest of the year on the island, improving the Calvi, Ajaccio, Bastia and Bonifacio citadels and establishing new fortifications along the coast.

 On 30 December 1563, after he had left the island, he gave the Genoese a diagram and building instructions for the tower at Mortella Point, which was to help defend the town of San Fiorenzo by protecting the entrance to the gulf.
 These have been preserved in the archives of Genoa.

 The tower was built between 1564 and October 1565.

 Typical towers at that time were square and had a defending machicolation.